kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Download the file [Vagrantfile]({{ site.baseurl }}/resources/Vagrantfile) and the file [provisioner.sh]({{ site.baseurl }}/resources/provisioner.sh), and save them in your `workspace` folder.
 Make sure that no file suffix (e.g., ".txt") gets added to the Vagrantfile when saving it.
 For example, one way to download it would be to right-click on the hyperlink and select "Save Link As..." (or similar) from the context menu.

 1. Launch a terminal.
 In Windows, it involves launching _Git Bash_.
-In MacOS and Linux, this involves launching the _Terminal_ application.
+In MacOS and Linux, this involves launching a terminal application.

 1. In the terminal, change directory (using the `cd` command) to your `workspace` folder.
 Note: I will be using the command-line a lot in the demos.
 I will generally assume that readers are familiar with the basic file management and navigation commands (`cd`, `rm`, `cp`, `mv`, etc.).
     <span><a class="text-muted" data-toggle="collapse" href="#moreDetails" role="button" aria-expanded="false" aria-controls="moreDetails">More details...</a></span>